Nuclear Beyond Electricity

 Today, most of the nuclear reactors in the world serve a singular purpose: the consistent, continuous generation of large amounts of electricity, referred to as baseload electricity production.

-A typical nuclear reactor today uses light water as a moderator and coolant, produces more than 1 GW of electricity, and operates more than 90% of the time.
+A typical nuclear reactor today uses light water as a moderator and coolant, produces more than 1 GW of electricity, and reliably operates more than 90% of the time.
 In the U.S., 93 reactors provide about 20% of all electricity and more than half of all carbon-free electricity.
 In comparison, France operates 56 reactors which generate about 70% of the country's electricity.

 Building profitable new baseload nuclear plants now presents greater challenges and investment risks, and the U.S. has only completed two new nuclear reactors in the 21st century.
 The average reactor age nationally is around 42 years.